Jvinniec/tableau_projects/README.md

 | Project Name | Description
 |--------------|-------------
+| [Satellite positions](active_satellites/) | Satellites based on their distance from the Earth.
+Also includes several interesting satellite groups.
-| [Exoplanet Discoveries](exoplanets/README.md) | A visualization of confirmed exoplanets by observatory and method of discovery.
+| [Exoplanet Discoveries](exoplanets/) | A visualization of confirmed exoplanets by observatory and method of discovery.

 ## Resources
 Here are some interesting resources on using Tableau